This article may contain affiliate links. When you purchase through links on our site, we may earn an affiliate commission.

 Gskyer is a beginner telescope and you can use it to watch the moon, stars, meteors, and planets.
 The telescope provides great visibility, allowing you to see the moon’s surface, Saturn’s rings, and Jupiter’s satellites.
 You can also use it to watch birds, reptiles, and insects on the ground.

-The Gskyer is a complete set designed to provide long-term viewing experience for beginners.
+The Gskyer is a complete set designed to provide a long-term viewing experience for beginners.
 It is installed on the dovetail frame with a locking knob and a safety screw.
 It allows the brace and the tripod to be installed for easy use and quick focusing.

 The unit sports coated anti-reflection blue-film components to enhance image quality and clarity.
 It means that there is no internal distortion that could distort the generated objects.
 For a different viewing situation, the package is delivered with three eyepieces each.
 It helps the unit to be modified.
 You will use the device to watch the moon and the stars and adjust the eye part to get closer to distant wildlife.